 4.2.
-Sport Inclusion Events during the European Week of Sport 2020 & 2019
+Sport Inclusion Events during the European Week of Sport 2019 & 2020

-During the European Week of Sport 2019 (EWoS 2019) that took place from the 23rd to the 30th of September 2019, all partner organisations in seven countries organised actions and events to increase the participation and inclusion of refugee women and girls in sport.
-An announcement has been made on the SPIN Network website of all actions and events that would take place during the EWoS in a news item entitled "Girl Power in the European Week of Sport".
+During the European Week of Sport 2019 and 2020 (EWoS 2019 and EWoS 2020) that took place from the 23rd to the 30th of September in both years, all partner organisations in seven countries organised actions and events to increase the participation and inclusion of refugee women and girls in sport.
+An announcement has been made on the SPIN Network website of all actions and events that would take place during the EWoS in a news item entitled "Girl Power in the European Week of Sport" (2019) and 'GIRL POWER!
+Sport Inclusion Events during European Week of Sport 2020'.
 All partner organisations shared this news item via social media and thus generated traffic to the #SPIN Women project on the website.
 The SPIN network produced a series of "girl power" campaign material including a poster, sticker, training bibs and banners, which have been used by the partners and local groups to disseminate an inclusive message.
-The materials are also intended for use in 2020.
-All materials were delivered on time for use during EWoS 2019.
+All materials were delivered on time for use during EWoS 2019 and 2020.
 They were highly appreciated by the partner organisations.
 The evaluation of the Refugees Welcome Events during the European Week of Sport (EWoS), consists of:

-- 1. evaluation of the activities, organised by local (sport) organisations.
-By means of an online format the activities have been monitored - 2. monitoring of the experiences of the target groups (men and women) that took part in the activities, via photo and most significant change method
+- 1. evaluation of the activities organised by local (sport) organisations.
+By means of an online format the activities have been monitored - 2. monitoring of the experiences of the target groups (men and women) that took part in the activities via photo and most significant change method